-R.E is taught in class weekly through years 1-6.
+R.E is taught in class weekly through EYFS and Years 1-6.
 We also include R.E in assemblies where children are given the opportunity to experience other people’s cultures and faith, whilst sharing and celebrating their own knowledge and beliefs.

 Religious Education throughout the school will provide pupils with an opportunity to:

 - Develop principles for distinguishing right from wrong.

 - Promote equality of opportunity and enable pupils to challenge discrimination and stereotyping.

 - Develop pupils’ ability to relate to others and work for the common good.

 - Respond positively to opportunities and responsibilities, to manage risk and to cope with change throughout their lives.

 - Approach with sensitivity and respect the beliefs, actions and feelings of other believers.